*This post was created in collaboration with Mortgage Maestro.

 Now you understand why lenders charge these fees, but how much do they charge?
 How do they come up with these prepayment penalty fees?

-Basically, there are two ways that lenders calculate mortgage prepayment penalties, though they’ll vary from one mortgage lender to the next.
+There are two ways that lenders calculate mortgage prepayment penalties, though they’ll vary from one mortgage lender to the next.

 The prepayment penalty fee will usually be the higher of one of the following: